4-Day Nusa Penida Itinerary – Bali’s Blue Paradise Island

 ○ Sekartaji Cliff Spot

-This spot is virtually unknown to tourism as of 2020, but it’s easy to access and the views from the cliffs are amazing.
+This spot is virtually unknown to tourism as of 2020, but the parking is easy to access and the views from the cliffs are amazing.
 There’s even a narrow and sketchy path down to the point of the rock, but proceed very carefully!

 Most tourists know of Manta Point as a diving spot where you can see manta rays, but there’s also a scenic viewpoint here where you can watch the boats come and go.
-This spot is still very quiet as of 2020.
+This spot is still very quiet as of 2020, so it’s a very worthy addition to your Nusa Penida itinerary.

 This is a nice sunset beach with easy access, lots of sunbeds, and lined with food and drink shacks.
 Perfect place to wind down after a whirlwind tour of Penida island!